-Pursuant to the Articles of Association, Cajamarca Holland B.V., as long as it holds at least 25% of the shares, has a personal right to appoint and dismiss three members of the Supervisory Board, including the Chairman of the Supervisory Board; and MIRO B.V., as long as it holds at least 2.5% of the shares, has a personal right to appoint and dismiss one member of the Supervisory Board.
+Pursuant to the Articles of Association, Cajamarca Holland B.V., as long as it holds at least 25% of the shares, has the right to appoint and dismiss three members of the Supervisory Board, including the Chairman of the Supervisory Board.
+MIRO LTD., as long as it holds at least 2.5% of the shares, has the right to appoint and dismiss one member of the Supervisory Board.
 The personal rights of these shareholders expire if the combined interest of Cajamarca Holland B.V. and Miro B.V. in the Company's share capital falls below 40%.